-This Environmental Report, which accompanies the Regulation 14 version of the Neighbourhood Plan, is the latest document to be produced as part of the SEA process.
+This Environmental Report, which accompanies the Submission version of the Alderholt Neighbourhood Plan, is the latest document to be produced as part of the SEA process.
 The first document was the SEA Scoping Report (April 2023), which includes information about the Neighbourhood Plan area's environment and community.
+The second document was the Environmental Report accompanying Regulation 14 consultation on the Neighbourhood Plan (November 2023).